molinfo-vienna/GRIPHIN/README.md

     python $DIR/data_preprocessing/index_file_processing.py -d $DIR/data/PDBbind_2020
     ```

-    Now you are all set for training GRAPE models on the PDBBind dataset and reproduction of the paper results.
+    Now you are all set for training GRIPHIN models on the PDBBind dataset and reproduction of the paper results.

 **Reproduction of paper results and interactive attribution exploration**